 - Socialize.
 The new employee should continue to be involved in meetings and to continually meet people from different departments.

-- Keep momentum going.
+- Keep the momentum going.
 Continue to assign tasks and create professional goals together.

 - Make a plan.
 Establish an annual training plan for the new hire and make sure they’re signed up accordingly.
 Check with them to see if they’re missing anything and what additional training they need.